Selected Sources for Minnesota Data related to Health Equity

 This portal provides interactive charts, maps and queries on over 18 health and environment topics, including cancer, asthma and child lead poisoning.
 Data on poverty, income and health insurance (coverage) are also available.
 These data may be used to evaluate trends and geographic patterns for health inequities.

 The 2012 Minnesota County Health Tables includes social determinants of health (SDOH) for Minnesota, its 87 counties and 20 Community Health Boards.
 The demographic section has data on poverty, single parent households, high school education, medical assistance and houses built before 1980.
 The morbidity section includes indicators on WIC (women, infants and children) enrollment and uninsurance rates.

-SDOH indicators included in these reports are unemployment rate, food stamp utilization, per capita income, median household income, poverty, students eligible for free and reduced meals, high school graduation and drop out rates, and mother's maternal education.
+SDOH indicators included in these reports are unemployment rate, food stamp utilization, per capita income, median household income, poverty, students eligible for free and reduced meals, high school graduation and drop out rates, and mother's education.

 Reports on Adverse Childhood Experiences (ACE) in Minnesota